Griefberg/Griefberg.github.io/_posts/2018-01-06-how-to-calculate-ltv-cohorts.markdown

 |1997-01-01 |2      |95             |4241.64  |1.38   |781         |0.12      |13.39 |
 |...        |...    |...            |...      |...    |...         |...       |...   |

-At this point I got historical data about all cohorts:
+At this point I got the historical data about all cohorts:
 - **Retained users** – how many members from the initial cohort made an order in the i-th period.
 - **Revenue** – sum of the revenue by all cohorts members.
 - **Orders** – average number of orders per cohort member in i-th period.